Koopakiller/Edu-NLA/serie1/Documentation/source/index.rst

 We imported a number of python modules to support our implementation:

-Console provided us with functions which make it easier to accept and process user inputs.
+Console module provided us with functions which make it easier to accept and process user inputs.

-Numpy is a package that contains many useful mathematical functions.
+Numpy module is a package that contains many useful mathematical functions.

 Modules